nealrs/CPupdate/readme.md

 I don't know much (read: _anything_) about TDD, but I'd appreciate your help making this more secure / adding some exception catching.

-### Installation, development, and contribution

-I haven't packaged this up for npm yet, because I don't how to do that -- but if you download `CPupdate.js` into your repo & run `npm install zombie open colors nomnom`, you should be ready to roll.

-and is MIT licensing OK with you?
+Oh and I almost forgot: this code is open sourced under the MIT license.